-Each TDA within a project that requires Minimum Requirement #6 (per the Project Thresholds in Section 3.
-Applicability of the Minimum Requirements) must be reviewed to determine if Runoff Treatment BMPs are required for the TDA to be in compliance with Minimum Requirement #6.
+Each TDA within a project that requires Minimum Requirement #6 (as detailed in Section 3: Applicability of the Minimum Requirements) must be reviewed to determine if Runoff Treatment BMPs are required for the TDA to be in compliance with Minimum Requirement #6.

-Note that it is possible for a project that triggers the thresholds for Minimum Requirement #6, per the Project Thresholds in Section 3.
-Applicability of the Minimum Requirements, to not need Runoff Treatment BMP(s) in one or more individual TDAs to be in compliance with Minimum Requirement #6.
-If a TDA does not trigger either of the TDA thresholds for Runoff Treatment BMPs, then the designer must document the areas within the TDA used to determine that neither of the TDA thresholds are met.
+Note that it is possible for a project that requires Minimum Requirement #6 with multiple TDAs to not need Runoff Treatment BMP(s) in one or more individual TDAs.
+If a TDA does not trigger the TDA threshold for Runoff Treatment BMPs, then the designer must document the areas within the TDA used to determine that the TDA threshold was not met.
 This documentation will demonstrate compliance with Minimum Requirement #6 for the TDA.

-When assessing a TDA against the following thresholds, only consider the types of surfaces (e.g. new hard surfaces, replaced hard surfaces, converted vegetation areas) that are subject to Minimum Requirement #6, per the Project Thresholds in Section 3.
-Applicability of the Minimum Requirements.
+When assessing a TDA against the following thresholds, only consider the types of surfaces (e.g. new hard surfaces, replaced hard surfaces, converted vegetation areas) that are subject to Minimum Requirement #6, per the Project Thresholds in Section 3: Applicability of the Minimum Requirements.

 The following TDAs require construction of Runoff Treatment BMPs.
-If a TDA meets either of the following thresholds, Runoff Treatment BMPs are required.
+If a TDA meets any of the following thresholds, Runoff Treatment BMPs are required.
 The project proponent must demonstrate that the TDA does not meet either of the following thresholds for Runoff Treatment BMPs to not be required for that TDA.

-- TDAs that have a total of 5,000 square feet or more of pollution-generating hard surface (PGHS), or - TDAs that have a total of 3/4 of an acre or more of pollution-generating pervious surfaces (PGPS) not including permeable pavements, and from which there will be a surface discharge in a natural or man-made conveyance system from the site.
+- TDAs that have a total of 5,000 square feet or more of pollution-generating hard surface (PGHS), or - TDAs that have a total of 3/4 of an acre or more of pollution-generating pervious surfaces (PGPS)

+not including permeable pavements, and from which there will be a surface discharge in a natural or man-made conveyance system from the site.